NewElectoralCollege/wasted_vote/README.md

 - Calculating the number of wasted votes (see definition below) in an election held under Party-List proportional representation
 - Produces breakdown of wasted votes by party
 - Unlimited number of parties
-- Hare, Droop, Hagenbach-Bischoff, and Imperiali
+- Hare, Droop, Hagenbach-Bischoff, and Imperiali quotas

 # Specs